cqse/teamscale-profiler-dotnet/documentation/userguide.md

 # Automatic Trace Upload

-The profiler can automatically upload all produced trace files to Teamscale, move them to a file system directory (e.g. a network share), ...
+The profiler can automatically upload all produced trace files to Teamscale, move them to a file system directory (e.g. a network share), send them via HTTP or upload them to an Azure cloud storage.

 To configure this